vs1720/RedditReader/README.md

 # The Data

 There is a sample file called "miniMLfile."
 Rename this to MLfile for the code to work.
 This only has 800 posts, with 20 hours of data each.
-The columns start with the period they belong to: 1,2,3... and then follow self charecteristics, then the charcteristics of the top 5.
+The columns start with the period they belong to: 1,2,3... and then follow self characteristics, then the characteristics of the top 5.
 The second top will be, say, 4age2 - this means in the 4th period, the age of the second top post, and so on.
 Note that it is in csv format.
 Consider moving to a database of some sort when approaching 10000+ posts.

 # The Analysis